fermyon/wasm-languages/webassembly-language-support.md

 ## Updates and Additions

-If you find an error or are interested in an addition, [let us know](https://twitter.com/fermyontech).
+The source for the WebAssembly Language Guide is located in a [public GitHub project](https://github.com/fermyon/wasm-languages).
+If you find errors, want to make additions, or have further corrections for us, the [issue queue](https://github.com/fermyon/wasm-languages/issues) is a great place to discuss.

+If you're more interested in chatting about things, check out our [Discord server](https://discord.gg/AAFNfS7NGf) or hit us up a [@FermyonTech on Twitter](https://twitter.com/fermyontech)

 [JavaScript]: /wasm-languages/javascript
 [Python]: /wasm-languages/python